sergiocollado/potpourri/Notes_on_linux.md

 > sudo apt-get upgrade

-## HOW DO I KNOW WHAT MODULES HAS MY LINUX
+## HOW DO I KNOW WHAT MODULES HAS MY LINUX SYSTEM

 You can use the **lsmod** command, and it will give you the status of the present linux.